bhavanaharshan/DEVTrails/README.md

 When weather stops deliveries, their income shouldn't stop too.

-Traditional insurance requires filing claims, waiting weeks, proving loss. **GigShield doesn't.** An objective weather threshold is crossed → GPS verifies the rider is in the affected zone → ₹ lands in their UPI wallet.
+Traditional insurance requires filing claims, waiting weeks, proving loss. **Jugaad doesn't.** An objective weather threshold is crossed → GPS verifies the rider is in the affected zone → ₹ lands in their UPI wallet.
 Under 2 hours.
 Zero paperwork.
 Zero human intervention.

 ```
 External disruption fires  →  GPS verified in real-time  →  ₹ transferred via UPI in < 2 hrs